NikolaMM/NewsApp/README.md

 * Storing data in struct
 * Presenting data in TabelView
 * Passing data to second ViewController
+* Presenting custom loader while waiting for page to load
 * Presenting WebView with real article on Bloomberg web page